fricciardi/datetime2/docs/index.rst

    >>> print(d4.gregorian)
    2011-01-03

-The same thinking can be applied to the time of the day: any moment in a day can be seen as a fraction of one day, starting from midnight.
-This holds even if the number of time representations is smaller than that of calendars.
+The same mechanism can be applied to the time of the day: any moment in a day can be seen as a fraction of one day, starting from midnight.

 .. doctest::